-For those of you that already are having doubts about taking on the role of a household CEO, stop it.
-As I said in yesterday’s post, getting your financial house in order is not rocket science!
+For those of you who are already having doubts about taking on such an important role, stop it.
+After all, getting your financial house in order is not rocket science.
+And you can trust me on that one.

 For instance, here’s a bit of wisdom that the good folks at the Wharton School of Business will never give to their prospective students: You don’t have to have an MBA to be a successful corporate CEO.